sabrinasettle/RogerSkyline-1/README.md

 ```
 when ran in the virtual box returns a brief human readable family {inet} ip address.

-But we also want to check to see if its running and availble in the Host ip:
+But we also want to check to see if its running and available in the Host ip:
 ```bash
 arp -a
 ```